nickyzero/websocket_sample/README.md

 You have to modify websocket server's URI on websocket.js before packaging your application.

 # Packaging application
-You can make a package this application using CLI commend
+You can make a package this application using CLI command
 > websocket_sample$ ares-package .

 # Installing application